AdrianHavengaBennett/terming-for-learning/README.md

 ### - Existing features
 User has the ability to do the following:
 - Create an account by registering their email, username, and password.
-- Sign in an out of their registered accounts.
+- Sign in and out of their registered accounts.
 - Delete their account(s).
-- Add a term.
+- Add a term or read other users' terms.
 - Edit or delete both terms and categories.
-- Search all global terms.
+- Search all global terms, saved terms, and categories.
 - Rate a noob definition (rating is based on definition's Laymen's level - a handy tooltip offers guidance) - The idea is to help new programers.
 - Save (shortlist) terms which he/she has determined will require further insights (also removing from shortlist).
 This will be presented (on desktop - separate screen for mobile) as something similar to Outlook's flagged email system.
+- Handy tooltips guide your path.

 ### - Features left to implement